Wolves Across Borders 2025 took place in June in the Netherlands. Here you can find information on the focus of the program.

 Dates

-The conference runs from Monday June 2nd to Thursday June 5th.
-The main program starts around 1pm on the Monday.
-We will offer a post-conference excursion on Friday June 6th.
+The conference ran from Monday June 2nd to Thursday June 5th.
+The main program started around 1pm on the Monday.
+We also offered a post-conference excursion on Friday June 6th.

 Themes

-For Wolves Across Borders 2025 four main themes have been determined and will be followed throughout the conference.
-The themes can be found in the blue boxes and reflect the current issues regarding human-wolf coexistence and wolf ecology and management.
+For Wolves Across Borders 2025, four main themes were determined for the conference.
+The themes can be found in the blue boxes and reflect the current issues regarding human-wolf coexistence, wolf ecology and management.

 Structure

-The conference program will feature plenary presentations, panel discussions and workshops.
-There will also be a series of parallel sessions.
-Participants can present their latest research, innovative projects, and fieldwork experiences related to wolves.
-We believe your expertise and insights would be a valuable addition to our program, and we would be honored to have you share your work with our audience.
-You can submit a presentation through our website until October 31st, 2024.
+The conference program featured plenary presentations, panel discussions and workshops.
+There was also a series of parallel sessions.
+Participants presented their latest research, innovative projects, and fieldwork experiences related to wolves.
+Your expertise and insights were a valuable addition to our program, and we were honoured to have you share your work with our audience.

 Post-conference excursion

-We will be organizing a post-conference excursion, showcasing the Dutch natural landscape and wolf habitat as well as examples of issues within the Dutch human-wildlife coexistence.
+We organised a post-conference excursion, showcasing the Dutch natural landscape and wolf habitat as well as examples of issues within the Dutch human-wildlife coexistence.

 Including topics such as: